 Victor Gaetan of National Catholic Register outlines the mainstream American view of the Spanish Civil War and how divorced from reality it is, far more pithily than I can;

 Many Americans, if they think about it at all, probably picture the Spanish Civil War vaguely, as a pre-World War II face-off between a fascist dictator, Gen. Francisco Franco, supported by wealthy friends, the so-called Nationalists, vs. a ragtag army of international idealists, misleadingly [for Americans] known as Republicans…

 Books such as Ernest Hemingway’s For Whom the Bell Tolls, whose main character is an American fighting for the Republicans, and, indirectly, Pablo Picasso’s massive painting Guernica, solicited by the Republican government to be shown in Paris at the 1937 World’s Fair, blame Franco and the Nationalists for the war’s chaos and misery.

 Some people might know that the “idealists” were actually a fiercely anti-religious alliance of socialists, communists and anarchists.

 I think when the historical record is examined, on the whole, it was probably for the best that Francisco Franco and his forces carried the day.
 For starters, the Republican regime was a murderous machine bent on violently shaping Spain into their absurd and inhumane mold.
 Had a Republican victory taken place, it would have been a violently polarizing victory that would have paralyzed politics to this day.
-Secondly, there is no doubt that Franco’s regime governed Spain far more competently than any Communist-leftist government, eventually handing power back to the Cortes and the Spanish King.
+Secondly, there is no doubt that Franco’s regime governed Spain far more competently than any Communist-leftist government, eventually handing power back to the Cortes and the king.
 Lastly, his victory no doubt spared Spain the horrors of the Second World War.